sortedcord/ossapi/README.md

 Note that this is not guaranteed to be identical to the json returned by the api.
 For instance, there may be additional attributes in the serialized json which are optional in the api spec, not returned by the api, and set to null.
 But it should be essentially the same.

-There are various reasons why this approach was chosen over returning storing the raw json returned by the api, or some other solution.
+There are various reasons why this approach was chosen over storing the raw json returned by the api, or some other solution.
 Please open an issue if this approach is not sufficient for your use case.

 ## API v1 Usage